IU Bloomington offers the following undergraduate degree:

 Students may also design their own concentrations in consultation with a faculty mentor.

-Students who are recommended by faculty and admitted to the competitive Department of History Honors Program must complete:
+Students may be recommended by faculty and admitted to the competitive Department of History Honors Program.
+For details see this page.

 Students intending to study law should follow the general requirements for the major.
 In addition, those interested in legal careers should concentrate on developing particular kinds of skills needed in legal education and practice.
 For further information, please contact Jim Basore, the Academic Advisor, or our Pre-law Advisor, Professor Michael Grossberg.
 Majors should also keep in contact with the University's Pre-Law advising office located in Maxwell Hall 010 (855-1873).